Columbia, Missouri Boasts Affordability, a Collegiate Vibe, an OLLI, Plentiful Cultural Amenities and Excellent Medical

 This region of the country has four seasons and on average receives 40 inches of rain and 25 inches of snow each year.
 Summer temperatures reach the low-90s, and winter temperatures dip into the 20s and 30s.

 Even with all of its character and energy, Columbia has its drawbacks.
 The number of students and the fact that many businesses cater to them is not everyone's cup of tea.
 The city is a little isolated, a two hour drive in either direction to reach a large metropolitan center, and air service is somewhat limited.
-Apartments are generally not available because most of them are continually rented by students.
 Urban sprawl is evident despite city plans to control it.
 The chance of a tornado striking is 25% greater than the national average.
 The poverty rate is above the national average, but this is attributed to the large student population.

-Yet even with its downsides, Columbia continues to grow, offering a reasonable cost of living, a collegiate vibe and a progressive outlook.
+Yet even with its downsides, Columbia continues to grow, offering a reasonable cost of living, a collegiate vibe and abundant amenities.
 It it a great retirement spot!

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.